SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 that meets the criteria to be implicitly sendable.
 However, the extension makes its conformance to `Sendable` unavailable, preventing the type from being sendable.

-## The Main Actor

-XXX OUTLINE:

-- the main actor is kinda-sorta like the main thread

-- use it when you have shared mutable state, but that state isn't neatly wrapped up in a single type

-- you can put it on a function, which makes calls to the function always run on the main actor

-- you can put it on a type,
-  which makes calls to all of the type's methods run on the main actor

-- some property wrappers like `@EnvironmentObject` from SwiftUI imply `@MainActor` on a type.
-  Check for a `wrappedValue` that's marked `@MainActor`.
-  If you mark the property of a type with one of these implicit-main-actor properties, that has the same effect as marking the type with `@MainActor` you can wait for each child of a task

 <!--
   LEFTOVER OUTLINE BITS